gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 +----------------------+--------------------------------------+
 ```

-It should be mentioned that with `openstack loadbalancer pool create --help` all possible settings can be displayed.
+It should be noted that with `openstack loadbalancer pool create --help` all possible settings can be displayed.
 The most common settings and their choices:

 ```bash